shreyasgm/gl_deep_search/backend/etl/experiments/ocr_pipeline/README.md

 ## Ongoing

-- Need to verify that my checkpoint file (preflight_pdf.py) works well, maybe with downloading all pdfs
-- I need to compare between parsers
+- I need to see if my new modular setup works and start building the 'run' pipeline from scratch
-- I also need to compare between OCR engines
+- set up notes to compare between parsers seems we dont need ocr
-- Set up as a more modular pipeline with parallel processing w/ dask
+- use the dask parallelisation setup you used before but on the running script
 - More robust Support for additional languages and document types; filtering things like presentation decks early.
 I had a langdetect thing upstream, maybe need to fix that because the latest excel seems to have dropped that column